theimowski/SuaveMusicStore/en/bootstrapping.md

 nuget Suave 2.0.1
 ```

-> Note: we pin Suave version to the latest (as of the time of writing) version of package so that this tutorial doesn't get out of date when newer versions of Suave arrive.

 Next, let's also pin the version of FSharp.Core, and apply binding redirects:

 ```
 nuget FSharp.Core 4.0.0.1 redirects:force
 ```

+> Note: we'll deliberately pin all dependency versions so that this tutorial doesn't get out of date when newer versions of Suave arrive.
+The [binding redirects](https://fsprojects.github.io/Paket/dependencies-file.html#Controlling-assembly-binding-redirects) for FSharp.Core is a good practice when creating apps, and should prevent unwanted .net binary binding issues.

 Also, add Suave package to paket.references file: